rancher/elemental-toolkit/docs/content/en/docs/Getting started/_index.md

 ## Vanilla images

-`cOS` releases are composed of vanilla images that are used internally for testing and can be used as a starting point to deploy derivatives in specific environments (e.g. AWS) or just to try out the cOS featureset.
+`Elemental` releases are composed of vanilla images that are used internally for testing and can be used as a starting point to deploy derivatives in specific environments (e.g. AWS) or just to try out the Elemental featureset.

 The vanilla images ships no specific business-logic aside serving as a base for testing and deploying other derivatives.

 ### What to do next?

-Check out [how to create bootable images](../creating-derivatives/creating_bootable_images) or [download the cOS vanilla images](../getting-started/download) to give cOS a try!
+Check out [how to create bootable images](../creating-derivatives/creating_bootable_images) or [download the Elemental vanilla images](../getting-started/download) to give Elemental a try!

-Here below you will find the common documentation that applies to any derivative built with cOS and the cOS vanilla images.
+Here below you will find the common documentation that applies to any derivative built with Elemental and the Elemental vanilla images.